 Yuzhuo Wang holds a Master of Landscape Architecture from the University of Pennsylvania with a background in Landscape Gardening.
 Prior to joining OSD, Yuzhuo worked at Hassell.
 She is keenly interested in using digital media as a means to communicate design ideas and is passionate about exploring innovative approaches to creating and sustaining diverse and equitable spaces.

-AWARDS & RECOGNITION OSD has received awards and recognition from platforms such as TIME magazine, The Architect’s Newspaper, Rethinking the Future, Azure, National ASLA, New York ASLA, Landizer, Architizer and has been selected as a member of UN-Habitat’s Planners for Climate Action as well as the Walton Family Foundation Design Excellence program.
+OSD has received awards and recognition from platforms such as TIME Magazine, The Architect’s Newspaper, Rethinking the Future, AZURE, National ASLA, New York ASLA, Landizer, Architizer and has been selected as a member of UN-Habitat’s Planners for Climate Action as well as the Walton Family Foundation Design Excellence program.

 2025